 Don’t take my word for it though, check out other people’s views on the hotels:

-As discussed above, we were guests of Go Nafpaktia who can seamlessly organise all aspects of your Nafpaktos adventure.
+- Go Nafpaktia who can seamlessly organise all aspects of your Nafpaktos adventure.